jomartin-999/spring-boot-for-vmware-gemfire/docs/actuator.md

 creates a peer `Cache` instance.

 <p class="note><strong>Note:</strong>
-The default cache instance created by Spring Boot for VMware GemFire is a <code>ClientCache</code> instance.
+The default cache instance created by [spring-boot-gemfire-name] is a <code>ClientCache</code> instance.
 </p>

 To control what type of cache instance is created,